GregoryMason/NWEN241-2016-Exam/test.md

   </summary>

 ---
 Java manipulates objects by reference, where all object variables are references.
-However for method arguments they're passed by value, or more specifically it passes the value of the reference, not the reference itself or the object/value it's pointing to.
+However for method arguments, they're passed by value, or more specifically it passes the value of the reference, not the reference itself, or the object/value it's pointing to.
 This means it creates a new, independent, reference to the same object/values as what's passed in.<br><br>
 C is strictly pass-by-value.
-If you with to pass a reference into a function then you would pass a pointer, and dereference that pointer to get the value it's pointing to.<br>
+If you with to pass a reference into a function then you would pass a pointer, and then dereference that pointer to get the value it's pointing to.<br>
-*Note: That pointer is still passed into to the function by value (the location it's pointing at).*
+*Note: That pointer is still passed into to the function by value (I.E. it passes the location it's pointing at).*

 ---